 This set was commonly seen among the early generation of the web 2.0 launch.
 Digg and MySpace utilized these heavily.
-To be honest they are a great set of icons, beautiful to look at and clear visually.
-Once they became mainstream designers creating their own apps were using them to develop backend systems and data analytics interfaces all over the place.
+To be honest, they are a great set of icons, beautiful to look at and clear visually.
+Once they became mainstream, designers creating their own apps were using them to develop backend systems and data analytics interfaces all over the place.

 Check the web for any new releases.
 Graphical search engines can help in locating related icons to place on your page.
-Icons are just a smaller part of branding and require matching the site template just like any other page graphic.
+Icons are just a smaller part of the branding and require matching the site template just like any other page graphic.

 Keep Images Neatly Organized

 Blog and CMS’ such as WordPress will upload images based on date and file name.
 This is clever and a great way to store such content.
-When you don’t have such a handy backend things can get complicated.
-In these scenarios I’d always recommend creating sub-folders to house each individual section of images.
+When you don’t have such a handy backend, things can get complicated.
+In these scenarios, I’d always recommend creating sub-folders to house each individual section of images.